WilsonOh/k_nearest_handwritten_digits/README.md

 5. The program will print its guess to the console

 ## Disclaimer
-- The algorithm used is a very naive implementation of the K nearest neighbours algorithm
+- The algorithm used is a very naive implementation of the K nearest neighbours algorithm, making it very inaccurate.
 - Training samples are from the MNIST handwritten digit dataset